Getting My Jekyll Blog on AWS S3 with Semaphore CI

 Create Policy

-AWS Web Console -> Security Credentials
+AWS Web Console -> Security Credentials ->

--> Create Policy
+Policies -> Create Policy ->

-Create Your Own Policy
+Create Your Own Policy.

 Follow the same pattern to create the

-Policy Name
+Policy Name like

-.
+semaphore-policy-THE_DOMAIN_OF_YOUR_SITE.
 In my case

-it is semaphore-policy-willhaley.com
+it is semaphore-policy-willhaley.com.

-You may leave the Description
+You may leave the Description blank, but enter the

-following information for the Policy Document
+following information for the Policy Document.

-Note, that date in the Version
+Note, that date in the Version cannot be altered.
+It

 is not a customizable version number, but rather an AWS defined